-Folger Education offers lesson plans on Shakespeare's frequently taught plays, as well as lessons on introducing Shakespeare.
-Try the plans below, or, for more lesson plans on Macbeth, visit the Lesson Plans Archive.
+Folger Education offers teaching modules on Shakespeare's frequently taught plays, as well as modules on introducing Shakespeare.
+Try the modules below, or, for more modules for Macbeth, visit the Teaching Modules Archive.

 "What are these?"